Wolverine971/9takes/src/blog/people/techies/Lex-Fridman.md

 	/>
 </div>

-> **Disclaimer** This analysis of Lex Fridmans's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Lex Fridman.
+> **Disclaimer** This analysis of Lex Fridmans's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Lex Fridman.

 <p class="firstLetter">AI researcher, podcaster, and promoter of love— who is Lex Fridman.</p>